-The maximum weight for robots allowed to play in the TeenSize class is 20 kg.
+- The maximum weight for robots allowed to play in the TeenSize class is 20 kg. - The minimum weight for robots allowed to play in the AdultSize class is 10 kg.

 4.3 Size Restrictions

 All robots participating in the Humanoid League must comply with the following restrictions: